irdutfie/irdutfie.github.io/content/index.md

 > Agile, DevOps, Offensive Security

 > I love a challenge and like working on
-> big complex problems that involve people,
+> big complex problems that involve people
-> technology and even politics.
+> , technology and even politics.

 #### Experience